 According to this article, a survey found that the average person in the UK consumes almost 6000 calories on Christmas Day.
 That’s a whopping 3 times more than required for the average female.
 While it is nice to indulge up to a point, this feels excessive and let’s face it, do you really enjoy that feeling of being so full you can hardly move?
 Read on for my top tips for surviving the Big Day without packing on too many pounds.

 Keep portion sizes reasonable.
-We can enjoy a special meal without ridiculous portion sizes.
+We can enjoy a special meal without overdoing portion sizes.
 Eating slowly has been found to increase our enjoyment of a meal and help us consume less energy, so slow down and savour your Christmas dinner.

 Choose healthier cooking methods.
 Steaming carrots and sprouts is ideal to keep in the vitamins and minerals.
 And when roasting potatoes and parsnips, try to keep them a golden colour; brown and crispy means acrylamides form which are harmful, carcinogenic substances.
 Avoid this by covering the dish in the oven.
 ‘Slow and low’ is always a good mantra!